Learn the Basics of Two-Zone Grilling: Six Steps To Grilling Perfection

 Direct Heat is when the heat source is directly under the food being grilled.
 Direct Heat is the set up you use for Direct Grilling where you manage a high heat flame directly for sear or browning.
 Also called the Maillard Reaction.

-Vegetables, grilled seafood, thin steaks and pork tenderloin work well using direct method.
+Vegetables, grilled seafood, lean beef and pork tenderloin work well using direct method.
 The lack of a fat avoids the dreaded flare up and lean cuts of anything cook up quickly.
 So you can get a beautiful exterior and strive for the medium rare interior.
 And on vegetables, I love a nice crispy texture with flavor, not something that folds over on itself.

 What is Indirect Heat